Tyland Barn Visitor Centre and Nature Park

 Nature Park & Visitor Centre:

-CLOSED: Due to the current situation with the coronavirus (COVID-19), Tyland Barn Visitor Centre will remain closed to the public until further notice.
-Please note whilst the visitor centre is closed, the nature reserve remains open.
+CLOSED: Due to the current situation with the coronavirus (COVID-19), Tyland Barn Visitor Centre and the nature park will remain closed to the public until further notice.

 *Please note that we are currently unable to offer refreshments.
 We are working on a solution to this.